AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 The data views engine must be told how the streams align across sites.
 Here, it makes sense to align them by which measurement they represent: _Primary_ or _Backup_.

 ### Action
-Move the field used as Sectioner over to being the “.Distinguisher” of the weather data items `FieldSet`.
+Move the field used as `GroupingField` over to being the “.Distinguisher” of the weather data items `FieldSet`.
 ```json
 PUT /api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart
 {